 - Preheat BBQ grill to 400.

 - Cut the eggplant into slices and lightly coat both sides with olive oil.
 Place on the grill.

 - Cut the peppers in half and remove the seeds.
 Lightly coat with olive oil, then place on the grill.

-- Grill over medium low heat for 4 – 5 minutes, then flip everything over.
+- Grill over medium-low heat for 4 – 5 minutes, then flips everything over.
 Grill for another 4 -5 minutes until lightly charred.